66 Yachts for Mediterranean Charter in Italy >>>

 19th century to the early 20th

-From the late 19th-century to the early 20th-century, the Kingdom of Italy rapidly grew.
+From the late 19th-century to the early 20th-century, the Mediterranean Kingdom of Italy rapidly grew.
 This growth left Southern Italy mostly impoverished and excluded from manufacturing.
 Despite being a victor in World War I, Italy later entered a period of economic crisis.
 This turmoil led to the start of a fascist dictatorship in 1922.
-Participation in World War II on the German side ended in military defeat, economic destruction, and Italian civil war.
+Participation in World War II on the German side ended in military defeat, economic destruction, and the Italian civil war.